heavyai/heavydb/docs/mapd-guide/users-and-databases.rst

 ===================

-Users and databases can only be manipulated when connected to the MapD system database ``mapd`` as a super user.
-MapD ships with a default super user named ``mapd`` with default password ``HyperInteractive``.
+Users and databases can only be manipulated when connected to the MapD Core system database ``mapd`` as a super user.
+MapD Core ships with a default super user named ``mapd`` with default password ``HyperInteractive``.

 ``CREATE USER``